VishalKumar-S/Predictive_Guardians/Readme.md

 ## Resource Allocation 🎯
 At the heart of the Police Resource Allocation component lies a complex optimization model, which takes into account a variety of factors, including the number of available police officers (by rank), the severity and frequency of past crimes, and the unique characteristics of each beat or patrol area. 🧠

-All the available police resources data, were taken from here:
+All the available police resources data were taken from [this source](https://ksp.karnataka.gov.in/page/Administration/K+S+P+Strength/en).

 Using advanced mathematical programming techniques, our solution determines the optimal distribution of ASI (Assistant Sub-Inspectors), CHC (Head Constables), and CPC (Police Constables) officers across the specified beats, ensuring that high-risk areas receive the necessary resources and that the overall police force is deployed in a balanced and coordinated manner. 🚨